microbiome/microbiome/vignettes/Stability.md

 ## Comparing bimodality and intermediate stability

 The analysis suggests that bimodal population distribution across individuals is often associated with instable intermediate abundances within individuals.
-The specific bi-stable groups in the upper left corner were suggested in [Lahti et al. Nat.
+The specific bi-stable groups in the upper left corner were suggested to constitute bistable tipping elements of the human intestinal microbiota in [Lahti et al. Nat.
 Comm.
 5:4344, 2014](http://www.nature.com/ncomms/2014/140708/ncomms5344/full/ncomms5344.html):

 ```r